gravestench/dark-magic/pkg/services/configFile/README.md

-This service exports an integration interface `Manager` with an alias `Dependencncy` which are intended to be used by other services for dependency resolution (see servicemesh.HasDependencies), and expose just the methods which other services should use.
+This service exports an integration interface `Manager` with an alias `Dependencncy` which are intended to be used by other services for dependency resolution (see runtime.HasDependencies), and expose just the methods which other services should use.
 ```golang
 // Manager represents something that manages configurations.